 XTX202 is an engineered form of IL-2 that is masked with a protein domain to prevent binding activity until the protein domain is cleaved off by TME-associated proteases.
 In preclinical studies, we observed that XTX202 was activated in a protease-dependent manner, including in preclinical studies using human tumor samples ex vivo showing XTX202 was able to cleave the masking domain, exhibited tumor growth inhibition and was well-tolerated in NHP models up to 10 mg/kg.
-We plan to submit an IND to the FDA in September 2021 to evaluate XTX202 in patients with solid tumors.
-If the IND is cleared, we plan to promptly initiate a Phase 1/2 trial in multiple solid tumor types, and we would expect to present preliminary Phase 1 data in .
-In addition, assuming we successfully complete the Phase 1 trial and determine the RP2D for XTX202, we plan to initiate clinical trials of XTX202 in combination with current standard-of-care agents to assess the ability to optimally dose XTX202 in combination with a therapeutic dose of current standard-of-care treatments.
+In October 2021, the FDA cleared our IND for XTX202.
+We anticipate initiating a Phase 1/2 trial to evaluate XTX202 in multiple solid tumor types in the first quarter of 2022, and we expect to present preliminary Phase 1 data in the second half of 2022.
+In addition, assuming we successfully complete the Phase 1 trial and determine the RP2D for XTX202, we plan to initiate clinical trials of XTX202 in combination with current standard-of-care agents to assess the ability to dose XTX202 at its RP2D in combination with a therapeutic dose of current standard-of-care treatments.

-Leveraging our experience with XTX202, we are applying our GPS platform to known cytokines that we believe have meaningful therapeutic potential, but that have been unable to achieve regulatory approval.
-We are developing XTX301, our engineered tumor-selective IL-12 molecule, with the goal of submitting an IND in , and we are currently pursuing preclinical studies for XTX401, our tumor-selective IL-15 product candidate.
+Leveraging our experience, we are applying our GPS platform to known cytokines that we believe have meaningful therapeutic potential, but that have been unable to achieve regulatory approval.
+We are developing XTX301, our engineered tumor-selective IL-12 molecule, with the goal of submitting an IND in the second half of 2022, and we are currently pursuing preclinical studies for XTX401, our tumor-selective IL-15 product candidate.
 Both of these cytokine product candidates exhibited tumor-selective activity with minimal peripheral effects in preclinical models, showed tumor growth inhibition in mouse models and were well-tolerated in multi-dose studies in NHP models.